 QuantityN1=10-Ct-34.008-3.3890,QuantityN2=10-Ct-32.416-3.3084,  5.8

-for both viral sequence targets, N1 and N2, respectively.
+for the viral sequence targets, N1 and N2, respectively.
 The concentrations yielded from Equation (5.8) would be in units copies per μL of reaction.
 We need to take into consideration the dilution scheme (Equation (4.1)) to have the units be simply copies per μL.

 5.2 Data Adjustment using Limits of Detection and Quantification

 It is relatively common to use the limit of detection or some fraction thereof to replace undetermined results within the data.
 For the purposes of this analysis we will use a generic approach to replace the missing results (or those that fall below the estimated LOD) with half of the LOD value (i.e., LOD / 2).
 Similarly, we will replace those values that fall between the LOD and LOQ with half of the LOQ value (i.e., LOQ / 2).
 Figure 5.2 shows the histograms of the natural logarithm of estimated copies per microliter before (panels A and B) and after (panels C and D) replacing the values as previously described.
 Similar to Figure 4.8, the histograms in panels A and B of Figure 5.2 show that the data deviate from a normal distribution, even after the normalizing natural logarithm transformation.
-Also similar, we can observe the points points of interest within the distribution that indicate limits of detection and quantification (highlighted with the vertical bars).
+Also similar, we can observe the points of interest within the distribution that indicate limits of detection and quantification (highlighted with the vertical bars).
 Panels C and D of Figure 5.2 show these same histograms after the data were adjusted using the LODs and LOQs.
-Note that, due to the extensive missingness, the replaced values dominate the distribution.
+Note that, due to the extensive missingness, the replaced values dominate the distributions.

 Figure 5.2: Histograms of the Natural Logarithm of Sample Viral Sequence Copy Concentrations.
 Panels A and B show the histograms for N1 and N2, respectively, before any adjustments were made.
 Panels C and D show the histograms for N1 and N2, respectively, after values which were either undetermined or fell below the LOD were replaced with half of the LOD and, similarly, values which fell between the LOD and LOQ were replaced with half of the LOQ.